TUITION FEES, PAYMENT AND REFUND POLICY AND PROCEDURE

 Note 1: Only one of the reductions specified above may be granted to a student in any given academic year.

-Note 2: Students in receipt of any form of funding or support are not entitled to discounted fees.
+Note 2: Students in receipt of any form of funding or support and are not eligible for Access and Participation admission condition are not entitled to discounted fees.

 Note 3: The College reserves the right to amend the amount of any reduction and/or the qualifying criteria referred to above to the extent which it may from time to time decide.